Snissysneak/Beat-Saber-Mods/README.md

   | Oculus | `\hyperbolic-magnetism-beat-saber` |

-2. Select the only .dll file in the fold and move it into:
+2. Select the only .dll file in the folder and move it into:

   | Steam | `\steamapps\common\Beat Saber\Plugins` |